kahnvex/endpoints/api-reference.md

 .done(console.log);
 ```

-`thenApply` may also be called on a method, like this:
+`then` may also be called on a method, like this:

 ```
-endpoint.post.thenApply(onFullfilled, onError, onProgres);
+endpoint.post.then(onFullfilled, onError, onProgres);
 ```

 This allows permutations specific to an HTTP method. `thenApplies` are ordered